python-lapidary/lapidary-render/docs/openapi.md

         - 🔍 `enum`: ignored; might be implemented for simple types as `Literal`
         - 📄 `description`: planned as part of docstr
         - ✅ `default`: if present, the property type turned to `Union[None, $type]` and has default value `None`
-            - 🔍 caveat: default values are not to be sent between Web API client and server, instead they are implied be the receiving side.
-Lapidary could potentially fill such values in response models, but it might be expensive, so it would be an optional feature.
+            - 🔍 caveat: default values are not to be sent between Web API client and server, instead they are implied by the receiving side.
+Lapidary could potentially implement generating default values for some cases but they don't necessary need to validate against the schema.
         - ✅ `nullable`: if true, the property type is turned to `Union[None, $type]`
         - ✅ `readOnly` & `writeOnly`: if either is true, the property type is turned to `Union[None, $type]` and has default value `None`; planned as part of docstr
             - ⚠️ caveat: readOnly properties are only to be sent to API server, and writeOnly only to be received by the client.
 A property might be both required one way, and invalid the other way, which could not be directly represented in Python, except with two or three classes for every schema.